dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T2041: Education aims to cultivate well-rounded citizens.
+### T2041: Education's goal is to produce well-rounded individuals contributing meaningfully to society.

 |Support|
 |---|